ananyayap/question_bank_pr/README.md

-in this project i will create a resource pipline of question bank\
+in this project i will create a resource pipline of question bank.